engenegr/plugin-hosted-channels/README.md

 Second thing which can be proved is in-flight payment owner, but this one is more involved and may require an action to be taken.
-Any HTLC can be seen as the following contract: either receiving side can provide a secret preimage before certain block height and get the money or fail to do that, in which case money returns to receiving side.
+Any HTLC can be seen as the following contract: either receiving side can provide a secret preimage before certain block height and get the money or fail to do that, in which case money returns to sending side.
 This enables an adversarial condition where reciving side reveals a preimage but sender refuses to update channel state such that it clears an in-flight HTLC and assigns payment value to receiver.

 In normal channels this is resolved by receiver force-closing a channel and using a preimage to obtain an in-flight payment on chain.